Lemniscate-2525/30_Days_of_ML/Day12_Dimensionality_Reduction_PCA/README.md

 - The eigenvector with the second largest eigenvalue points along the second longest axis, orthogonal to the first.
 This is the second principal component.
 - And so on.

-**Why does the Eigenvalue equal the Variance?** Substituting $\Sigma w = \lambda w$ back into the variance expression :
+**Eigenvalue being equal to the Variance :** Substituting $\Sigma w = \lambda w$ back into the variance expression :

 $$\text{Var}(z) = w^\top \Sigma w = w^\top (\lambda w) = \lambda w^\top w = \lambda$$

 The variance of the projection onto eigenvector $w$ is exactly $\lambda$.
 The eigenvalue is not just a scaling factor; it is literally the amount of variance captured by that component.

 This is why we sort eigenvectors by descending eigenvalue.
-We are sorting directions by how much variance they carry.
+We are sorting directions directly by the variance they carry.

 ---